thecodeteam/labs/setup-scaleio-vagrant/README.md

 ```

 When it comes time to use the machines you can open 3 terminal sessions to
-MDM1,MDM2, and TB.
-In this lab, MDM1 (meta data manager 1) functions as the API
+master, node01, and node02.
+In this lab, master functions as the API gateway,
-gateway, the
-Master/Manager/Controller role for container orchestrators, and REX-Ray utilizes
+the Master/Manager/Controller role for container orchestrators, and REX-Ray
-it to access the storage platform.
-MDM2 and TB (tie breaker) are configured as
+utilizes it to access the storage platform. node01 and node02 are configured as
-Worker nodes with no management functionality.
+worker nodes with no management functionality.

 ```
 ...window 1...
-$ vagrant ssh mdm1
+$ vagrant ssh master
 ...window 2...
-$ vagrant ssh mdm2
+$ vagrant ssh node01
 ...window 3...
-$ vagrant ssh tb
+$ vagrant ssh node02
 ```

 If you're interested in using the ScaleIO GUI, it is automatically extracted and
 put into the `vagrant/scaleio/gui` directory.
 Run `./run.sh` to start the GUI.
-Connect to your instance at 192.168.50.12 with the credentials `admin` and `Scaleio123`.
+Connect to your instance at 192.168.50.11 with the credentials `admin` and
+`Scaleio123`.

 ![alt text](https://raw.githubusercontent.com/codedellemc/vagrant/master/scaleio/docs/images/scaleio-docker-rexray.png)